 GeneCards Summary for IL1B Gene

 IL1B (Interleukin 1 Beta) is a Protein Coding gene.
 Diseases associated with IL1B include Gastric Cancer Risk After H. Pylori Infection and Periodontal Disease.
-Among its related pathways are Interleukin-1 signaling and AGE-RAGE signaling pathway in diabetic complications.
+Among its related pathways are TRAF Pathway and Bacterial infections in CF airways.
 GO annotations related to this gene include protein domain specific binding and interleukin-1 receptor binding.

 UniProtKB/Swiss-Prot for IL1B Gene